rubocop/rubocop-rubycw/README.md

 You can get Ruby's warning as a RuboCop offense by rubocop-rubycw.

+## Requirements

+* Ruby 2.3 or greater.
+  * But I highly recommend to use Ruby 2.6 or greater.
+    Because it is about 10x slower if it works on Ruby 2.5 or lower.

 ## Installation

 Add this line to your application's Gemfile: